Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Setup

 \subsection{Faults \textit{vs} errors}

-We distinguish between {faults}, which are stochastic malfunction events in the implementation, and {errors}, which denote the resulting effective operators acting on the data.
-In the effective-Pauli model used throughout this work, the cumulative effect of all faults during the memory (waiting) interval is represented by a single random phase-stripped Pauli error $E'\in\tmP_n$; its {weight} is $\wt(E')$, the number of qubits on which it acts nontrivially.
-Imperfections in syndrome extraction and/or recovery are modeled at the event level by a recovery fault: when a nontrivial syndrome is measured, the ideal recovery $D(\sigma)$ is applied with probability $1-\pQEC$, while with probability $\pQEC$ a uniformly random syndrome-consistent Pauli recovery is applied (and if the measured syndrome is trivial, the state is left unchanged).
+We distinguish between \emph{faults}, which are stochastic malfunction events in the implementation, and \emph{errors}, which denote the resulting effective operators acting on the data.
+In the effective-Pauli model used throughout this work, the cumulative effect of all faults during the memory (wait) interval is represented by a single random phase-stripped Pauli error $E'\in\tmP_n$; its {weight} is $\wt(E')$, the number of qubits on which it acts nontrivially.

+In the QEC setting, imperfections in syndrome extraction and/or recovery are modeled at the event level by a recovery fault: when a nontrivial syndrome is measured, the ideal recovery $D(\sigma)$ is applied with probability $1-\pQEC$, while with probability $\pQEC$ a uniformly random syndrome-consistent Pauli recovery is applied (and if the measured syndrome is trivial, the state is left unchanged).

+In the QED setting, imperfections in the accept/reject decision are modeled at the event level by a readout fault: the true syndrome is reported correctly with probability $1-\pQED$ and is otherwise replaced by a uniformly random syndrome.
+A readout fault can therefore cause a detected error to be accepted.

+Given a fixed recovery map $D$ (QEC setting), we call a Pauli error $E'$ correctable if $D(\syn(E'))E'\in\pmS$, i.e., if ideal decoding returns the state to the codespace without inducing a nontrivial logical action.
+Otherwise $E'$ is uncorrectable.

+In the QED setting, rather than correctable versus uncorrectable, the natural distinction is between undetected errors $E'\in\pmSL$ (zero syndrome) and detected errors $E'\notin\pmSL$ (nonzero syndrome).
+Among the undetected errors, stabilizers $\pmS$ act trivially on the codespace, while $\pmSL\setminus\pmS$ are nontrivial logical errors on accepted runs.

-Given a fixed recovery map $D$, we call a Pauli error $E'$ {correctable} if $D(\syn(E'))E'\in\pmS$, i.e., if ideal decoding returns the state to the codespace without inducing a nontrivial logical action.
-Otherwise $E'$ is {uncorrectable}.
-A {logical error} (or {logical fault}) refers to the induced action on the encoded subspace (equivalently, the coset of the residual operator modulo the stabilizer, an element of $\pi(C(\mS))/\pmS \simeq \pi(\mL)$).
-A {logical failure} event occurs when the net operator after the full protocol has a nontrivial logical component; its probability is $1-F$.
+A logical error (or logical fault) refers to the induced action on the encoded subspace (equivalently, the coset of the residual operator modulo the stabilizer, an element of $\pi(C(\mS))/\pmS \simeq \pi(\mL)$).
+A logical failure event occurs when the net operator after the full protocol has a nontrivial logical component; in the QED setting this definition is understood conditionally on acceptance.